jpmml/jpmml-evaluator/features.md

 # Inspection API #

-Starting from JPMML-Evaluator version 1.1.7, it is possible to inspect the class model object for unsupported PMML features using a visitor class `org.jpmml.evaluator.UnsupportedFeatureInspector` [(source)] (https://github.com/jpmml/jpmml-evaluator/blob/master/pmml-evaluator/src/main/java/org/jpmml/evaluator/UnsupportedFeatureInspector.java).
+Starting from JPMML-Evaluator version 1.1.7, it is possible to inspect the class model object for unsupported PMML features using a visitor class `org.jpmml.evaluator.visitors.UnsupportedFeatureInspector` [(source)] (https://github.com/jpmml/jpmml-evaluator/blob/master/pmml-evaluator/src/main/java/org/jpmml/evaluator/visitors/UnsupportedFeatureInspector.java).
 This visitor collects all unsupported features (viz. elements, attributes and enum-type attribute values) as instances of `org.jpmml.manager.UnsupportedFeatureException`.

 The class model object is safe for evaluation using the JPMML-Evaluator library if the collection of exceptions is empty:
 ```java